-JERUSALEM -- Israel said Tuesday that it has successfully tested the country's advanced missile defense system capable of defending against long-range ballistic missile threats.
+JERUSALEM -- Israel's Defense Ministry said Thursday it conducted a successful test of the country’s advanced missile defense system against long-range ballistic attacks.

 Defense Minister Benny Gantz said the successful flight test of the Arrow-2 interceptor was part of Israel's technological effort that "ensures that we will always be one step ahead of our enemies.”

 The test was conducted overnight in central Israel, jointly with the U.S. Missile Defense Agency.

 Israel and the United States jointly tested Arrow-3 successfully last year in Alaska.
 The system was developed by Israel Aerospace Industries and U.S. aviation giant Boeing and became operational in January 2017.
 The Arrow-2 has been in use even longer and has been deployed in recent years to counter Syrian missiles.

 Israel’s multi-layered aerial defense systems were designed to cope with a future war in which it is assumed Israel will be targeted with massive missile fire toward all parts of the country.
 The Arrow rocket system is designed to intercept the longest-range missiles, including outside the atmosphere.